lgatto/pRolocGUI/vignettes/md_vignette.md

 -------------------

 ### 3. "Search" widget
-The *Search* widget is probably the most important implementation in pRolocVIS for it enables the user to search for features in the MSnSet: you can do this by selecting points in the PCA plot, clicking on features in the tab **_protein profiles_**, using past searches and/or querying for features in the MSnSet data.
+The *Display selection* widget is probably the most important implementation in pRolocVis for it enables the user to search for features in the MSnSet: you can do this by selecting points in the PCA plot, clicking on features in the tab **_protein profiles_**, using past searches and/or querying for features in the MSnSet data.

-As you may have already seen there are four check boxes in the *Search* widget which represent the before mentioned ways of searching features in the MSnSet.
+As you may have already seen there are four check boxes in the *Display selection* widget which represent the before mentioned ways of searching features in the MSnSet.
 To activate the search for one specific method click on the check box left of its description.
 It is also possible to select more than one at a time which allows for greater flexibility with regard to information retrieval.

 #### 3.1.
 PCA
-If you decide to identify proteins by clicking on features in the PCA plot, click on the check box to the left of **_PCA_**.
-If you haven't yet selected the tab **_PCA_**, do so and start clicking on features in the PCA plot (tipp: the zoom function may be of great expedient).
+If you decide to identify proteins in the PCA plot, change to the tab **_PCA_** and start clicking on features in the PCA plot (tipp: the zoom function may be of great expedient).
+The check box will be checked when you start clicking in the PCA plot.
 As soon as you have clicked on a feature it will be marked with a black circle around it.
-If you have selected a feature by accident, just click again on the feature and it will be deselected.
+If you have selected a feature by accident or want to deselect it, just click again on the feature and it will be deselected.

 There are two possibilities to deselect all selected features: If you decide to remove all your features click on **_Clear features_**.
 Please keep in mind that this step once carried out is irreversible.
-Besides that you are also able to simply blind out the selected features by deselecting the check box left of PCA in the *Search* widget.
+Besides that you are also able to simply blind out the selected features by deselecting the check box left of PCA in the *Display selection* widget.
 Internally, the  features are still stored, i.e. by clicking again on the check box you will see the selections again.
+Clicking on new proteins in the PCA plot will not check the check box again, so you have to do this manually.
 The features selected are shared between the different tabs.
 Click on the tabs **_quantitation_** and **_feature meta-data_** to have a look upon information about the selected features.
 For the case